 - 20.1.
 The School's policy on the use of mobile technology, including phones and cameras, in the School, recognises the harm that children may cause to other children through unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G, 5G and other non-PGS networks).
 This access means some children, whilst at School, sexually harass, bully and control others via their mobile phone and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.
 The School's approach further includes: - 20.1.1. the School's ICT Acceptable Use Policy for pupils, The PGS Mobile Devices Policy for pupils and EYFS Camera and Mobile Phone Policy which set out the expectations on pupils from Pre School to Year 13.
-In the EYFS setting, pupils are not permitted to bring onto the premises any mobile phone or mobile/electronic device with a camera facility or imaging and sharing capability; - 20.1.2. all staff (including staff in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in the following documents: - (a) The PGS Online Safety Policy - (b) The PGS Parent Photography and Sharing Images Policy; - (c) The PGS ICT Acceptable Use Policy (employees) - (d) The PGS Mobile Devices Policy - (e) EYFS Mobile Devices Policy - (f) The PGS Staff Social Media and Digital Images Policy. - 20.1.3. parents of all pupils (including parents of pupils in the EYFS setting) should use mobile devices, cameras or electronic devices with imaging and sharing capabilities in accordance with the guidance set out in The PGS Parent Photography and Sharing Images Policy and The PGS Mobile Devices Policy / EYFS Camera and Mobile Phone Policy.
-Unless stated otherwise, parents may bring mobile or imaging/ sharing devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
+In the EYFS setting, pupils are not permitted to bring any mobile phone or mobile device with a camera facility onto the premises; - 20.1.2. all staff (including staff in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in the following documents: - (a) The PGS Online Safety Policy - (b) The PGS Parent Photography and Sharing Images Policy; - (c) The PGS ICT Acceptable Use Policy (employees) - (d) The PGS Mobile Devices Policy - (e) EYFS Mobile Devices Policy - (f) The PGS Staff Social Media and Digital Images Policy. - 20.1.3. parents of all pupils (including parents of pupils in the EYFS setting) should use mobile devices and cameras in accordance with the guidance set out in The PGS Parent Photography and Sharing Images Policy and The PGS Mobile Devices Policy / EYFS Camera and Mobile Phone Policy.
+Unless stated otherwise, parents may bring mobile devices onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
 Parents should be reminded that the publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - 20.2.
 The School's approach to online safety is set out in The PGS Online Safety Policy, including detailing how the school does all that it reasonably can to limit children's exposure to harm through applying effective filtering and monitoring to the school's IT Network.